The Geometric Mechanics of Contrastive Representation Learning: Alignment Potentials, Entropic Dispersion, and Cross-modal Divergence: Interpretation of Assumptions

-We argue that the regularity conditions in \Cref{assump:regularity} are fully compatible with standard practice in representation learning.
-We focus on two dominant geometric regimes: the spherical regime used in modern contrastive learning (e.g., CLIP \citep{radford2021learning}, SimCLR \citep{chen2020simple}) and the Euclidean regime common in classical kernel methods.
+We argue that the regularity conditions in \Cref{assump:regularity} are compatible with standard practice in representation learning.
+We instantiate these conditions in two dominant geometric regimes: the spherical regime used in modern contrastive learning (e.g., SimCLR \citep{chen2020simple}, CLIP \citep{radford2021learning}) and the Euclidean regime common in classical kernel methods.
 Both admit the generalized exponential form $\kappa_\tau(\mathbf{z}, \mathbf{w}) := \exp(s(\mathbf{z}, \mathbf{w})/\tau)$.

 \begin{itemize}[leftmargin=*] \item \emph{Spherical regime (von Mises--Fisher kernel).} Representations are constrained to the hypersphere $\mathbb{S}^{d-1}$ via $\ell_2$ normalization, and the critic is the cosine similarity $s(\mathbf{z},\mathbf{w})=\langle \mathbf{z},\mathbf{w}\rangle$: